The benefits of collagen

 What is collagen?

-Collagen is the most abundant protein in the human body, representing approximately 30% of total protein.
-It plays an essential role in the structure and strength of connective tissues such as skin, bones, tendons, ligaments, and blood vessels.
+Collagen is the most abundant protein in the human body, accounting for around 30% of total protein.
+It plays an essential role in the structure and strength of connective tissues such as skin, bones, tendons, ligaments and blood vessels.

-Type I collagen : present in the skin, tendons and bones, it ensures the firmness and resistance of tissues.
+• Type I collagen Present in skin, tendons and bones, it ensures tissue firmness and resistance.

-With age, collagen production declines, leading to visible signs of aging and joint discomfort.
-Fortunately, there are various solutions available to support its production and compensate for this loss.
+As we age, collagen production declines, leading to visible signs of aging and joint discomfort.
+Fortunately, various solutions exist to support collagen production and compensate for this loss.

 The benefits of collagen

-Collagen contributes to normal skin formation by ensuring firmness, elasticity, and hydration.
-Its natural decline promotes the appearance of wrinkles and sagging skin.
+Collagen contributes to normal skin formation, ensuring firmness, elasticity and hydration.
+Its natural depletion promotes the appearance of wrinkles and skin slackening.
 Several studies show that collagen peptide supplementation visibly improves skin texture and hydration.

 2. Joint support and pain reduction

-Type II collagen is essential for cartilage, which cushions shock and maintains joint mobility.
-Regular intake of collagen hydrolysate can help reduce joint pain and improve joint flexibility, particularly in athletes and people with osteoarthritis.
+Type II collagen is essential for cartilage, which absorbs shock and preserves joint mobility.
+Regular intake of collagen hydrolysate can help reduce joint pain and improve flexibility, particularly for athletes and osteoarthritis sufferers.

-Bones are composed largely of collagen fibers, which gives them their strength.
-A decrease in collagen can lead to bone fragility and increase the risk of fractures.
-Studies suggest that consuming collagen supplements may help improve bone density.
+Bones are largely composed of collagen fibers, which give them their strength.
+Collagen depletion can lead to bone fragility and increase the risk of fractures.
+Studies suggest that taking collagen supplements may help improve bone density.

 Collagen plays a role in the growth and strength of hair and nails.
 Regular consumption can reduce nail breakage and make hair thicker and shinier.